 Salad Cream was the first product that Heinz created specifically for the UK market.
 Introduced in 1914, it was supposedly formulated by Charles Hellen himself.
 The recipe likely owed a debt to Batty’s own “Dr Kitchener’s Salad Cream” product.

-Between 1919 and 1927, Heinz UK sales quadrupled.
+Heinz UK sales quadrupled between 1919 and 1927.
 A 22 acre factory site was opened in Harlesden, London in 1925.
-It increased the total number of employees at Heinz UK from 500 to 1,000.
+It doubled the number of employees at Heinz UK from 500 to 1,000.
 The larger factory allowed Heinz to mass produce, and pass on the economies of scale to the consumer.

-By 1935 the site covered 40 acres and was one of the largest and up-to-date factories in England.
+The site covered 40 acres and was one of the largest and up-to-date factories in England by 1935.

 Baked beans began to manufactured in the UK from 1928.
 Soups and spaghetti production began in 1930.
 Previously these items had been imported from America and Canada.
 The Harlesden site was producing 100 million cans a year by 1936.

-In 1939, Howard Heinz, the company president, donated £20,000 (£1.2 million) to buy aircraft for the British war effort.
+Howard Heinz, the company president, donated £20,000 (£1.2 million) to buy aircraft for the British war effort in 1939.
 He also invited his staff to send their children to America for the duration of the war at the company’s expense.

-Heinz Ltd was converted into a public company in 1948, with the parent company owning 91 percent of the shares.
+Heinz Ltd was valued at over £9 million when it was converted into a public company in 1948.
+The American parent company owned 91 percent of the shares.
 That year a former munitions factory in Standish, Lancashire was acquired to produce Heinz baby food.

-Between 1945 and 1956 the company grew sixfold.
-Heinz Ltd had a capital of £7.5 million by 1954.
+Heinz Ltd grew sixfold between 1945 and 1956.
+The company had a capital of £7.5 million by 1954.
 The Harlesden site covered 53 acres and the company employed around 5,100 people.

 It was claimed that Heinz was the best known brand name in Britain in 1957.
 By this time the British ate more baked beans per capita than the Americans.
 Heinz products in Britain were now formulated differently from the American versions, apart from Tomato Ketchup, which remained the same in every market.

-With high demand for their products, Heinz opened a new factory in Wigan in 1959.
-The site covered 130 acres.
-It was the largest food factory in the British Commonwealth.
+Demand remained high for Heinz products, and a new factory was established in Wigan in 1959.
+It was the largest food factory in the British Commonwealth, situated on a 130 acre site.
 It cost £6.5 million (£135 million) to build and employed 2,500 people.
 Two thirds of production was dedicated to soup, and one third to baked beans.

-Meanwhile the Standish site was closed and administrative offices were moved to Hayes, London.
+Meanwhile the Standish site was closed and administrative offices were relocated to Hayes, London.

-By 1960 Heinz produced over one million cans of baked beans and over one million cans of soup every day in Britain, and the company was by far the largest producer of canned foods.
-Heinz enjoyed far greater market share for its products (other than tomato ketchup) in Britain than it did in its home country.
+Heinz was by far the largest producer of canned foods in Britain by 1960, and produced over one million cans of baked beans and over one million cans of soup every day.
+The company enjoyed far greater market share for its products (other than tomato ketchup) in Britain than it did in its home country.

 Tinned ravioli was launched in 1965, and spaghetti hoops were launched in 1969.

-Heinz acquired Manor Vinegar Brewery of Burntwood, Staffordshire in 1969.
-A supplier to Heinz since 1917, it was the single largest vinegar producing facility in Britain.
+Heinz acquired a 40 percent stake in Manor Vinegar Brewery of Burntwood, Staffordshire in 1969.
+A supplier to Heinz since 1917, it was the single largest vinegar producing facility in Britain, and produced about five million gallons a year.
 Vinegar bottling was transferred from Harlesden to Burntwood.

 Annual sales of Heinz Ltd surpassed £100 million (£1.2 billion in 2015) for the first time in 1972.
 Heinz of America acquired the eight percent of its British subsidiary that it did not already own for £7.7 million in 1977.

-The company began to suffer from the late 1970s into the 1980s as supermarket own-label products began to take significant market share in traditional Heinz categories such as tinned soup.
+Heinz began to suffer from the late 1970s into the 1980s as supermarket own-label products began to take significant market share in traditional Heinz categories such as tinned soup.
 Own-label accounted for 37 percent of the baked bean market by 1982.
-Between 1975 and 1985 Heinz cut its workforce from 8,600 to 4,800.
+Heinz reduced its workforce from 8,600 to 4,800 between 1975 and 1985.

-In 1985 Heinz employed 2,750 people at Wigan when it was announced that 1,220 jobs would be lost there over the course of five years as a result of a £60 million modernisation plan which would introduce high-speed automation at the two UK factories.
+Heinz employed 2,750 people at Wigan in 1985 when it was announced that 1,220 jobs would be lost there over the course of five years due to a £60 million modernisation plan which would introduce high-speed automation to the two UK factories.

-To counteract the threat from own-label, Heinz marketing began to emphasise product quality.
-In 1993 the company began to manufacture own-label baked beans for supermarkets such as Tesco.
+Heinz marketing began to emphasise product quality in order to counteract the threat from own-label.
+The company began to manufacture own-label baked beans for supermarket chains such as Tesco from 1993.
 Heinz maintained that they only produced value beans for supermarkets, to a different recipe from their branded product, which enabled them to capture a greater share of the market without damaging their brand equity.

-Heinz acquired Farley of Plymouth, the largest manufacturer of infant formula in Britain, from Boots in 1994 for £94 million.
+Heinz acquired Farley of Plymouth, the largest manufacturer of infant formula in Britain, from Boots for £94 million in 1994.

-The Harlesden factory was closed in 2000, with 450 jobs lost.
+The Harlesden factory was closed with the loss of 450 jobs in 2000.
 Production was relocated to Wigan.

-Heinz acquired HP, whose brands include Lea & Perrins and Daddies Sauce, for £470 million in 2005.
+Heinz acquired HP, with brands including Lea & Perrins and Daddies Sauce, for £470 million in 2005.

-Heinz currently employ around 2,500 people across Britain and Ireland.
+As of 2019, Heinz employs around 2,100 people across the UK and Ireland.
 The Wigan site produces over one billion cans each year and is the largest food factory in Europe.
-In Britain Heinz has the largest market share in tomato ketchup (80 percent), baked beans (70 percent), canned soup (70 percent), brown sauce (70 percent) and baby food.
+In Britain, Heinz has the largest market share in tomato ketchup (80 percent), baked beans (70 percent), canned soup (70 percent), brown sauce (70 percent) and baby food.